Laxmanpur Bathe massacre

 The Laxmanpur Bathe massacre was a massacre conducted in the Laxmanpur Bathe village in Arwal district of Bihar on 1 December 1997, where 58 scheduled caste people were killed by members of the Ranvir Sena in retaliation for the Bara massacre in which 37 upper castes were killed.
-Laxmanpur Bathe is a village in Arwal district in Bihar, on the Son river about 90–km from Patna.
+Laxmanpur Bathe is a village in Arwal district in Bihar, on the Son river nearly 90–km from Patna.